Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

-should either be compiled with an MPI library that can talk to the libfabric and libcxi from the system, or be compiled with an MPI library that has those libraries in the container already, or should be compatible with Cray MPICH, i.e., use the MPICH ABI (currently Cray MPICH is based on MPICH 3.4) so that you can tell the container to use Cray MPICH (from outside the container) rather than the MPICH variant installed in the container, so that it can offer optimal performance on the LUMI Slingshot 11 interconnect.
+should either be compiled with an MPI library that can talk to the libfabric and libcxi from the system, or be compiled with an MPI library that has those libraries in the container already, or should be compatible with Cray MPICH, i.e., use the MPICH ABI (Cray MPICH 8.1 is based on MPICH 3.4, different 9.x versions on various 4.y versions) so that you can tell the container to use
+Cray MPICH (from outside the container) rather than the MPICH variant installed in the container, so that it can offer optimal performance on the LUMI Slingshot 11 interconnect.